equinor/radix-public-site/public-site/site/docs/topic-uptime/index.md

 We are working hard to mitigate as much of these as possible.

-## Radix Playground cluster services
+## Radix Playground services

 Use Playground for testing Radix, see if it’s a good fit for your projects, and provide feedback.
-When you are ready to commit, register your application in the Production cluster, which has improved stability.
+When you are ready to commit, register your application in the Radix Platform,even if your application still is development stage.
+The Radix Platform has improved services.

-- **Support channels:** Same as for Production cluster (see above).
+- **Support channels:** Same as for Radix Platform (see above).
 Help will be provided when team has capacity

 - **Uptime:** "Best-effort", but no guarantee of uptime.
 Planned maintenance is announced as early as possible.